 ALEX’s active liquid metal work includes liquid sodium related technologies for nuclear reactor applications.
 To eliminate potential sodium-water reactions that may occur from a secondary system leak, sodium-cooled fast reactor application design proposals include a compact diffusion-bonded heat exchanger (HX), with channels of a few millimeters, as an alternative.
 Reliable data on how large sodium cooling channels must be to avoid plugging by impurities over a reasonable time interval are lacking.
 Understanding of the effects of the freezing and melting of sodium on the structure of such a HX is also lacking.
 Again, the broad alkali metal handling experience of the NS&E staff, the foundation of safety systems, and availability of liquid metal technologies make ALEX the ideal site for a small scale sodium plugging loop and sodium freeze/melt apparatus—which have since been constructed at the facility.

-Small sodium loops have also been constructed at ALEX to test advanced structural materials in sodium environments at high temperatures up to ∼700°C. Each loop contains specimen exposure vessel(s) and a cold trap with EM pump(s) and flow meter(s) to circulate the sodium and maintain the oxygen level in the sodium low (∼ppm range) as well as to replenish the sodium in the specimen exposure vessel(s).
+Two forced-convection sodium loops have been constructed to test advanced structural materials in sodium environments at high temperatures up to ∼700°C. Each loop contains specimen exposure vessel(s) and a cold trap with EM pump(s) and flow meter(s) to circulate the sodium and maintain the oxygen level in the sodium low (∼ppm range) as well as to replenish the sodium in the specimen exposure vessel(s).
 These vessels provide high temperature sodium environments for the compatibility testing of advanced materials.